Black people in Ireland: Mid-20th Century

-Celtic Tiger Era
+Celtic Tiger era

 The increase of Ireland's non-white population started with the Irish boom of 1997 to 2009 is due in part to the laws which had governed Irish citizenship since the creation of the Republic of Ireland in 1937.
 These laws, which granted citizenship jus soli, were, for a period, interpreted by the Department of Justice as allowing parents who were not Irish citizens to remain in the state based on the rights of their Irish-born citizen children.
 In 2001 the government under Taoiseach Bertie Ahern sent Tánaiste Mary Harney on a world trip to invite people to come to Ireland.
 Harney visited 5 countries in Africa, including Nigeria and South Africa which eventually saw many people migrating to Ireland.
 This automatic granting of residency ceased in 2007, following a decision of the Supreme Court.

-Due to the fact that Ireland is Anglophone, and the large amount of immigration between the United Kingdom and the Republic, the vast majority of Black people in Ireland are immigrants (or descended from) Commonwealth countries in the Caribbean and Africa.
+As Ireland is Anglophone, and the large amount of immigration between the United Kingdom and the Republic, the vast majority of Black people in Ireland are immigrants (or their descendants) from Commonwealth countries in the Caribbean and Africa.
 The Twenty-seventh Amendment of the Constitution of Ireland changed the qualifications for Irish citizenship in 2004.

 The 2006 Irish census recorded 40,525 people of Black African ethnicity and 3,793 people of any other Black background resident in the Republic out of a total population of 4,172,013, meaning that 1.06 percent of the population self-identified as Black.
 The preliminary results of the 2011 census recorded 58,697 people of Black African ethnicity and 6,381 people of any other Black background resident in the Republic out of a total population of 4,525,281, meaning that 1.42 per cent of the population self-identified as Black.

 The Celtic Tiger boom of 1992–2007 also increased immigration into Ireland from all parts of the world, including Africa, and this led to delays in processing applications at the Garda National Immigration Bureau.
 For non-EU persons, this led to restrictive laws and hundreds of deportations annually of those not qualifying for asylum or admission.
 Some failed asylum cases received considerable media attention, such as that of Pamela Izevbekhai, who claimed that her daughters were likely to be subjected to female genital mutilation following deportation, and that another daughter had died from the same procedure in 1994.
 Despite presenting her case to the Seanad in 2008 and as far as the Supreme Court of Ireland and European Court of Human Rights, the court found in 2011 that her use of forged documents was "inadequate".

 Individual areas have been noted as having larger groups of people descended from Sub-Saharan Africa than most of the country.
-The town of Gort, Co.
-Galway, is home to a large Brazilian population, including Black and mixed-race individuals.
+The town of Gort, County Galway, is home to a large Brazilian population, including Black and mixed-race individuals.